Plain English Guide to Selling Residential Real Estate

 The sale of your property can have an impact in other areas of the law, such as capital gains tax, succession and estate planning, income tax and social security.
 If these matters are relevant to you in any way, you should raise them specifically with us.

-For more information, please contact our Residential Conveyancing team in in Parramatta and Norwest.
+For more information, please contact our Residential Conveyancing team in Parramatta, Penrith and Norwest.